cogup/valu3/README.md

 If you would like to contribute to the project, please feel free to submit a pull request.
 Before submitting a pull request, please make sure that your code adheres to the project's style guidelines and passes all tests.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0 or MIT License.
 See the [LICENSE-APACHE](https://github.com/purp-lang/valu3/blob/main/LICENSE-APACHE) or [LICENSE-MIT](https://github.com/purp-lang/valu3/blob/main/LICENSE-MIT) file for more information.